Semantic Similarity Loss for Neural Source Code Summarization: Experiment

 We also answer our RQs in the context of fine-tuned large language models (LLMs).
 State-of-the-art performance in many text generation tasks is often produced by fine-tuning so-called foundation models.
 A foundation model is an LLM that is pre-trained on internet-scale text datasets.
 Then the foundation model is fine-tuned by further training on a relatively small dataset of domain-specific examples.
 There are hundreds of possible fine-tuning configurations, and a comprehensive study of fine-tuning for source code summarization is not available yet in the literature and is beyond the scope of this single paper.
 However, our goal is to determine the usefulness of our semantic similarity loss function in a wide range of models, so we chose two approaches consistent with related work for other text generation tasks.
 Given the high cost of fine-tuning LLMs and the immense number of experimental variables given the rapidly changing research frontier, we limit ourselves to comparing { \texttt{use-seq}} to CCE for the { \texttt{funcom-java-long}} dataset.

-One LLM we use is the LLaMA 7B parameter model by~\citet{touvron2023llama}.
-We fine-tune this model with the Alpaca-LoRA procedure using the settings and implementation available from~\citet{alpaca}.
+One LLM we use is the LLaMA 7B parameter model by Touvron et al.~\cite{touvron2023llama}.
+We fine-tune this model with the Alpaca-LoRA procedure using the settings and implementation available from Taori et al.~\cite{alpaca}.
 Technically, we set the { \texttt{Instruction}} text to ``please describe the following source code'', the { \texttt{Input}} text to the target function's source code, and the { \texttt{Response}} text to the source code summary during fine tuning.
 Then we fine tune for one epoch using the default parameters (listed in our reproducibility package, Section~\ref{sec:conclusion}).
 During inference, we use the same { \texttt{Instruction}} and { \texttt{Input}} text setup, but extract the text after { \texttt{Response}} as the summary.

-We also use the GPT2 124m parameter model by~\citet{radford2019language}.
+We also use the GPT2 124m parameter model by Radford et al.~\cite{radford2019language}.
 We use a complete fine-tune procedure (as opposed to a weight matrix reduction technique such as LoRA) based on OpenAI's GPT2 124m parameter snapshot.
-We use hyperparameters recommended by~\citet{nanogpt} in a public GPT2 implementation.
+We use hyperparameters recommended by Karpathy~\cite{nanogpt} in a public GPT2 implementation.
 We fine tune for 18 epochs, at which point validation accuracy diverges from training accuracy, indicating possible overfitting.
 We acknowledge that these parameter choices are somewhat arbitrary, but our objective is to test the effect of training with CCE versus { \texttt{use-seq}}, rather than an exhaustive search for all optimal parameters.
 Our idea was to use reasonable settings from related work, and compare performance differences when changing only a single experimental variable: the loss function.